human-centered-ai-lab/CARVIS-WSI/README.md

 ## Citation

-For more information about the motivation of the SlideHeatmap, please see the following article:
+For more information about the motivation of the CARVIS-WSI, please see the following article:

 > [Understanding and Explaining Diagnostic Paths: Toward Augmented Decision Making](https://ieeexplore.ieee.org/abstract/document/9861384) <br>
 > M Plass, M Kargl, P Nitsche, E Jungwirth, A Holzinger, H Müller <br>
 > *IEEE Computer Graphics and Applications*, 42 (6), 47-57

-If you use SlideHeatmap in your research, please cite the above article.
+If you use CARVIS-WSI in your research, please cite the above article.